Microsoft Licensing

 Licensing for Windows Server and SQL Server

-This practical guide breaks down how to approach licensing for Windows Server and SQL Server, covering the main licensing models, common scenarios (including virtualization and client access), and tips to avoid pitfalls.
+This practical guide breaks down the approach to licensing for Windows Server and SQL Server, covering the main licensing models, common scenarios (including virtualization and client access), and tips to avoid common pitfalls.

 Understanding these fundamentals is key, whether you are an IT manager ensuring your data center is compliant or a procurement leader looking to optimize costs.